commands

 Synopsis

-Tests for certificates that are expiring soon
+Identifies SSL/TLS certificates that are expired or expiring soon on SQL Server computers

 Description